FREQUENTLY ASKED QUESTIONS

 WHAT TO EXPECT DURING YOUR FIRST VISIT

-In order to provide quality care and one on one time with our clients, we are out of network with insurance.
+In order to provide quality care and one on one time with our clients, we are not contracted with insurance.

 We can provide an itemized super bill with the codes required for you to submit to your insurance provider for possible reimbursement using your out of network benefits.
 If this interests you, please contact your insurance provider to determine your out-of-network benefits.